Gaius-Augustus/Augustus/README-cgp.txt

 a) Installation

-   To enable access to an SQLITE database, download the latest SQLite source code from http://www.sqlite.org/download.html/ (tested with  SQLite 3.8.5 ) and install as follows:
+   To enable access to an SQLITE database, install the package libsqlite3-dev with your package manager or download the SQLite source code from http://www.sqlite.org/download.html/ (tested with  SQLite 3.8.5 ) and install as follows:

    > tar zxvf sqlite-autoconf-3080500.tar.gz